 On the morning of Saturday, January 14, 1905, a forty-seven-year-old man named Frank Johnson got into a confrontation with his stepson Frederick “Fritz” Genkinger at the family residence on Wood Street in New Castle, Pennsylvania.
 Fritz and his older brother Herman Genkinger wanted Johnson to move out of the house, because they felt that he was not adequately assisting their mother (and his wife) Catherine Genkinger with the finances.
 Johnson soon headed downtown to run some errands.
-Along the way he made a stop at a hardware store and purchased a revolver.
+Along the way he made a stopt at a hardware store and purchased a revolver.
 When he returned home that afternoon that revolver would come to play a pivotal role in subsequent events.

 Frank Johnson was born in 1858 and was presumably raised in or near the vicinity of Lawrence County, but little is known about his actual upbringing.
 As an adult in resided in New Castle and took up the occupation of a lather, essentially a contractor who builds interior walls for houses and buildings.
-In 1892 he was badly injured himself on a job when he struck himself in the leg with a hatchet.
+In 1892 he was badly injured on a job when he struck himself in the leg with a hatchet.
 He was bedridden for three months as he recovered.
-Fortunately, the leg was saved but afterwards he walked with a severe limp for the rest of his life.
+Fortunately, the leg was saved but he would walk with a severe limp for the rest of his life.
 While claiming malpractice he sued his physician, the well-known Dr. Albert M. Cook, but the case was dismissed in May 1893.
 Two months prior he was one of five candidates who ran for mayor of New Castle, but he was soundly defeated as Alexander Richardson was elected into office.

 At some point Johnson found employment, apparently during a labor strike, as a replacement conductor with a streetcar company in Youngstown.
 He soon returned home and was hired as a conductor with the New Castle Electric Street Railway Company, operated by wealthy businessman and politician William M. Brown.
 Due to earlier work as a “scab” he was very unpopular and had to be terminated.